 Ms Lenga also mentioned that many students cite the same reasons for their struggles.
 A survey conducted by the NUS in 2013 looking into the main causes of mental health issues among students reported that 65% cited coursework, 54% exams and study and nearly 47% cited financial difficulties.

-Bristol University are an example where action is being taken to improve services.
+Bristol University is an example where action is being taken to improve services.
 They have recently invested £1m on a new wellbeing service for students “after seven suicides in 18 months”.
 In a post on their website, they announced plans to embed student wellbeing advisors in every academic school of the University whose “role will be to identify and assist students at an early stage who might be struggling so they can be offered support before any issues start to escalate.”
-The advisors are due to start in spring 2018.

 Speaking on the issue to The Financial Times, Bristol University’s vice-chancellor Hugh Brady claimed that “There was more certainty in our time whereas students are graduating into a world where change is the norm”.
 He went on to say that “Mental health is at the top of the agenda of vice-chancellors across the country”.